determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-slurm/install-on-slurm.rst

 #.
 Log into Determined, see :ref:`users`.
 The Determined user must be linked to a user on the HPC
    cluster.
 If logged in with a Determined administrator account, the following example creates a Determined user account that is linked to the current user's Linux account.
-For more details see :ref:`run-as-user`.

    .. code:: bash